user-signal/fs2-mqtt/README.md

 client code using it.
 It's internals are nevertheless mainly build around *FS2*, *cats effetcs* typeclasses and concurrency primitives.

-It implements almost all the *MQTT* `3.1.1` protocol and allows interacting with a [Mosquitto][mosquitto] broker.
+It implements almost all the *MQTT* `3.1.1` protocol, managing (re)connections and in flight messages, and allows interacting with a [Mosquitto][mosquitto] broker.
 It does not support *MQTT* `5` and, to tell the truth, this is not even envisioned!
 Still, there's work ahead:
- * even if it includes the required message exchanges for QoS 1 and 2, there is no replay of in flight messages,
+ * TLS support.
+Well it is almost here, but depends on [this](https://github.com/functional-streams-for-scala/fs2/issues/1873)
+ * finer grained configuration (e. g. number of in flight messages)
- * the connection/session management needs a lot of (re)design,
+ * a proper documentation
+ * shame on me, far more test coverage /o\
+ * performance evaluation
  * cross builds would be nice… even considering *Scala.js*,
  * …